Two Years After Parkland: What's Changed & What You Can Do To Help

 Advertisement

-On this day, the second anniversary of the Parkland shooting, we take a look at what exactly has changed in the past two years.
+On the second anniversary of the Parkland shooting, we take a look at what exactly has changed in the past two years.

 Almost a month after the shooting, in March 2018, the Florida legislature passed the Marjory Stoneman Douglas High School Public Safety Act.
 The bill raised the minimum age for buying firearms to 21 in the state of Florida and established waiting periods and background checks.
 In addition, it created a program to arm teachers.
 The federal government then banned bump stocks nationwide.
 A huge surge of various restrictions on guns in different states followed.